At the end of this year I will be shutting down the PDF patterns website - why????

 Life is sometimes what happens outside the cosy, happy confines of our craft work room/area/mess.
 You may or may not have heard about the dogs dinner that is 'Vatmoss'.
 Vatmoss affects all retailers (worldwide) of electronic downloads and all EU member based consumers of download products.

-Retailers will be faced with a horrific amount of paperwork, and anyway how on earth do I find out where the purchaser is based??
+Retailers will be faced with a horrific amount of paperwork (just for starters: we would be expected to record all EU sales (and personal from that sale) and retain that data for 10 years, and be aware of the different VAT rates for EU countries, and submit a quarterly return), and anyway how on earth do I find out where the purchaser is based??
+They say that registiering for VATMOSS will simplify the process, yeah right...I'm not even going there...
 An option would be to block all EU based sales, but even if I had the facility to do that, it is not in the spirit of how I operate.
-I've always tried to be inclusive in what I do, I certainly don't want to start telling folks 'you can't buy my patterns because you live in the wrong place'.
+I've always tried to be inclusive in what I do, I certainly don't want to start telling folks 'you can't buy my patterns because you live in the wrong country'.

-So it is with heavy heart (and death-ray beams directed at those who dreamt up this nonsense) that I have decided that on 31st Dec I will shut down the patterns website - for good - or until they see sense and do an about turn, only enforcing the ruling on the big players: Netflix et al.
+So it is with heavy heart (and death-ray beams fixed upon those who dreamt up this nonsense) that I have decided that on 31st Dec I will shut down the patterns website - for good - or until they see sense, do an about turn, and enforcing the ruling fairly by applying it only to the big players: Amazon and Netflix et al.